iChristwin/m3ters.js/README.md

 - npm: `9.8.1`
 - react: `18.2.0`

-Should also be compatible with all major desktop and mobile browsers including but not limited to

-- Firefox
-- Chrome
-- Edge
-- Brave
-- Waterfox

 ## Example App

 Check out the my example GitHub repo, [ichristwin/demo-m3ters](https://github.com/ichristwin/demo-m3ters).
 You could also experience the live implementation of at https://m3ters.ichristwin.com